Dan J. Harkey

 Let’s assume we have two different salespersons doing their jobs.
 The first salesperson was given an instruction manual on how to call many prospects.
 The person complies and calls, hoping the process will yield immediate results.

-- This is Jacob (Jake #1) from ABC Company; we sell widgets.
+• This is Jacob (Jake #1) from ABC Company; we sell widgets.
 Are you interested in purchasing these beautiful widgets?
-Jake is focused on the web, meaning his company and the sales process, rather than the client and the client's needs.
-Jake #1 shows little interest in developing any relationship with his prospect, much less long-term lasting friendships.
-Jake #1 associates with other low producers in the office and shows hostility toward more successful others.
-Every excuse is provided for his non-success.
+Jake is focused on the web, meaning his company and the sales process, rather than the client and the client’s needs.
+Jake #1 shows little interest in developing any relationship with his prospect, let alone long-term, lasting friendships.
+Jake #1 associates with other low-performing individuals in the office and exhibits hostility toward more successful colleagues.
+Every excuse is provided for his lack of success.

-- (Jake #2) has been trained to focus on getting to know the client and meeting the client's needs.
+• (Jake #2) has been trained to focus on getting to know the client and meeting the client’s needs.
 Hi, this is Jake from ABC Company.
 I came across your name on LinkedIn.
 You sure have a professional presence.
-I also looked at your website and found your unique background very interesting.
+I also reviewed your website and found your unique background to be very interesting.
 Do you have a few minutes to discuss your unique platform of success?
 Jacob fully knows he is focusing on the customer rather than the process.
-He is ever-present in his presentations and listens to the customers' and clients' needs.
+He is consistently present in his presentations and listens attentively to the needs of his customers and clients.
 A client is more likely to respond favorably to someone who complements them and wants to know more about them.
 Jacob #2 is far more likely to develop a lasting relationship with the client than Jacob #1.
 Jake #2 focuses on developing long-term relationships that turn into friendships.
 A good percentage of his new business comes from referrals.
 His success story is a testament to the power of authentic relationship-building in sales, inspiring us all to strive for meaningful connections in our professional lives.

 Dan’s Background:

-I developed a unique strategy in the late 1970s into the early 1980s.
-I grew from a high school business teacher to one of the highest-producing real estate agents between Newport Beach and San Clemente between 1978 and 1984 and later in the mid-2000s to produce up to $10-25 million monthly sales volume in the real property lending business.
-On a side note, I developed the business curriculum in the 1970s for Saddleback School District in Orange County, CA. The classes included word processing/keyboarding, typing, business math, consumer education, economics, and accounting.
+I developed a unique strategy in the late 1970s and into the early 1980s.
+I transitioned from a high school business teacher to one of the highest-producing real estate agents between Newport Beach and San Clemente from 1978 to 19.
+Later, in the mid-2000s, I achieved sales volumes of up to $10-25 million monthly in the real property lending business.
+On a side note, I developed the business curriculum in the 1970s for the Saddleback School District in Orange County, CA. The classes included word processing/keyboarding, typing, business math, consumer education, economics, and accounting.
 These were pre-computer science days.

 Before 1980, I was an early adopter of cross-selling.
-I created a real estate brokerage, a public escrow company to close the sales, a mortgage company to originate residential and commercial real estate loans, and a general insurance agency to place the insurance policies on the purchased property.
+I created a real estate brokerage, a public escrow company to facilitate closings, a mortgage company to originate residential and commercial real estate loans, and a general insurance agency to place insurance policies on the purchased property.
 Additionally, the insurance agency placed investment property coverage, liability coverages, auto insurance, and life & and disability insurance.
 An adjunct company I formed was a property management company that managed residential and commercial rental income property, including commercial leasing.

 Think and Grow Rich by Napoleon Hill